 Other moderate and weak inducers of CYP3A4 may also reduce the efficacy of Nimodipine, although the magnitude of decrease in Nimodipine plasma concentrations is not known.
 Patients on these should be closely monitored for lack of effectiveness, and a Nimodipine dosage increase may be required.
-Moderate and weak CYP3A4 inhibitors include: amprenavir, aprepitant, armodafinil, bosentan, efavirenz, etravirine, echinacea, modafinil, nafcillin, pioglitazone, prednisone and rufinamide.
+Moderate and weak CYP3A4 inducers include: amprenavir, aprepitant, armodafinil, bosentan, efavirenz, etravirine, Echinacea, modafinil, nafcillin, pioglitazone, prednisone and rufinamide.

 - azole antimycotics (e.g., ketoconazole, itraconazole, voriconazole),